Blossom, an adoptable Great Dane in Pensacola, FL image 1/6

 FOSTERED IN GULF BREEZE

-Blossom is an energetic 2-year-old Great Dane female with a goofy personality and snuggly disposition.
+Blossom is an energetic 2-year-old Great Dane female with a goofy personality, snuggly disposition and just so loving and nurturing.

 STURDY FENCE REQUIRED